toliaqat/photon-controller/README.md

 updates to the local index.
-The query specification is compiled into an efficient query filter that evaluates the document updates, and if the filter evaluates to true, the query task service is PATCHed with a document results reflecting the self link (and document if EXPAND is set) that changed.
+The query specification is compiled into an efficient query filter that evaluates the document updates, and if the filter evaluates to true, the query task service is PATCHed with a document results reflecting the self-link (and document if EXPAND is set) that changed.

 The continuous query task service acts as a node wide black board, or notification service allowing clients or services to receive notifications without having to